habitat-sh/habitat-operator/examples/encrypted/README.md

 ## Workflow

-The user needs to generate a key using `hab ring key generate foobar`, and then base64 encode it (on Linux) with `hab ring export foobar | base64 -w 0` (please refer to [this document](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually)
+The user needs to generate a [ring key](https://www.habitat.sh/docs/run-packages-security/) using `hab ring key generate foobar`, and then base64 encode it (on Linux) with `hab ring export foobar | base64 -w 0` (please refer to [this document](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret-manually)